My Adoption Experience Includes Being a Twin

 by | Mar 17, 2021 | Adoptive Families Blog

 photo collage of author Julie McGue as baby and child, alongside her twin sister and adoptive momWhen I talk to my twin sister on the phone, it’s like listening to my own voicemail recording.
 Besides sounding alike, we have the same laugh, which begins as a low giggle then rumbles into a contagious soprano.
 The similarities don’t stop there.
 Our fine, light brown hair frames hazel eyes and is defined by narrow eyebrows.
 Tall and thin as young girls, we never deviated more than a half-inch as we matured.
-The adoption agency that placed me had informed our parents that we were fraternal twins, and for years we believed this to be true.
+The adoption organization that placed me had informed our parents that we were fraternal twins, and for years we believed this to be true.
 Recent genetic testing revealed that we are not fraternal.
 We are identical twins.

 Besides a strong physical resemblance, my sister and I are like-minded.
 We share similar habits, interests, opinions, and values.
 Although fiercely independent, we enjoy being near one another.
 As children, we shared a bedroom; as young women, we attended the same university; and, as married adults, our homes are a ten-minute drive from one another.
 Almost always in synch, my twin sister and I don’t just “get” each other–it’s as if we are stitched into the same skin.